hzyitc/mnh/README.md

 ### Pre-requests

-* Your server's network type should be Full-cone NAT.
+* Your server's network type should be [Full-cone NAT](https://en.wikipedia.org/wiki/Network_address_translation#Methods_of_translation).
-    > If you don't known what it means, just do it to test.
+  > If you don't known what it means, no worries, just continue.

 * If your server is behind a firewall or a household router, you probably need to enable [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) or do a [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) to your server on your router since they may block all incoming traffics.